NoahDavey/100-days-of-code/log/r1-log.md

 Finished the Anagram problem today, also worked on the circular buffer problem.
 I think I am doing these exercism problems as a way to procrastinate doing more involved projecct type work.
 Tomorrow I think I will force myself to work on the VS Code Extension

 ### R1D34
+Did some work on the extension yesterday working on trying to improve the detection of keywords.
+I feel there should be an easier way of doing this but potentially it is always custom built by people

 ### R1D35
 ### R1D36
 ### R1D37